Quickstart: Create an Azure CDN profile and endpoint

 In the Azure portal, in the upper left, select Create a resource.

-In the New blade, select Web + Mobile, then CDN.
+Select Web + Mobile, then select CDN.

 Select Create to create the profile.

 For Azure CDN Standard from Microsoft profiles only, profile completion usually completes in two hours.